Aesthetic distance

+Aesthetic distance is a concept used in both fiction and therapy to describe a perceived emotional distance between an observer and another entity, such as a fictional world or character.

-Aesthetic distance refers to the gap between a viewer's conscious reality and the fictional reality presented in a work of art.
-When a reader becomes fully engrossed (also known as being 'immersed') in the illusory narrative world of a book, the author has achieved a close aesthetic distance.
-If the author then jars the reader from the reality of the story, essentially reminding the reader they are reading a book, the author is said to have "violated the aesthetic distance."
+In art and literature, it refers to the gap between a viewer's conscious reality and the fictional reality presented in a work of art.
+When a reader becomes fully immersed in the narrative world of a book, the author has achieved a close aesthetic distance.
+If the author pulls the reader out from the reality of the story, reminding the reader they are reading a book, the author is said to have "violated the aesthetic distance."

-Overview
+In psychotherapy and drama therapy, aesthetic distance refers to the ideal balance between emotional over-involvement (under-distance) and emotional detachment (over-distance).
+The achievement of aesthetic distance is effective for catharsis, a release of emotions.

+Origin

 The concept originates from Immanuel Kant's Critique of Judgement, where he establishes the notion of disinterested delight which does not depend on the subject's having a desire for the object itself, he writes, "delight in beautiful art does not, in the pure judgement of taste, involve an immediate interest. [...] it is not the object that is of immediate interest, but rather the inherent character of the beauty qualifying it for such a partnership-a character, therefore, that belongs to the very essence of beauty."

-The term aesthetic distance itself derives from an article by Edward Bullough published in 1912.
+Edward Bullough conceptualized "psychial distance" in an article in 1912.
 In that article, he begins with the image of a passenger on a ship observing fog at sea.
 If the passenger thinks of the fog in terms of danger to the ship, the experience is not aesthetic, but to regard the beautiful scene in detached wonder is to take legitimate aesthetic attitude.
 One must feel, but not too much.
 Bullough writes, "Distance … is obtained by separating the object and its appeal from one's own self, by putting it out of gear with practical needs and ends.
 Thereby the 'contemplation' of the object becomes alone possible."

+Bullough's ideas were expanded upon by sociologist Thomas Scheff, who coined the term "aesthetic distance" in 1981 to describe the midpoint between emotional detachment and emotional overwhelm in a therapeutic setting.
+These concepts were then expanded upon and applied to drama therapy by Robert Landy, who applied distancing to different roles within a drama.

+Aesthetic distance in fiction

 Authors of film, fiction, drama, and poetry evoke different levels of aesthetic distance.
 For instance, William Faulkner tends to invoke a close aesthetic distance by using first-person narrative and stream of consciousness, while Ernest Hemingway tends to invoke a greater aesthetic distance from the reader through use of third person narrative.